 A picture, they say, is worth a thousand words.
 Using visual aids in presentations helps you pass a lot of information in a relatively shorter time.
 With the right visual aids, you can create the desired impact that you want your presentation to make on your audience.
 Learning how to use visual aids effectively will boost the quality of your presentations.
+We discuss some of the top visual aids in our recent YouTube video:

 Why use visuals for presentations?